jtakeshi/jtakeshi.github.io/_pages/reading-list.md

 For students doing a book report: you may choose any book on this list, or choose your own book that is in a similar vein.
 Some books may be easier than others to tie in to a technical course of study.

-Big Tech and Social Media
+(Big) Tech and Social Media
 ==
+* Number Go Up, by Zeke Faux
+* Going Infinite: The Rise and Fall of a New Tycoon, by Michael Lewis
 * An Ugly Truth: Inside Facebook's Battle for Domination, by Sheera Frenkel and Cecilia Kang
 * Careless People, by Sarah Wynn-Williams
 * Disrupted, by Dan Lyons